The Impossible Machine

-In the impossible event that someone invents a machine that does run forever, it won’t be of any use.
-It will only produce enough energy to run itself, and there won’t be any extra energy with which to, say, charge a battery.
+In the impossible event that someone invents the machine that does run forever, it won’t be of any use.
+It will only produce enough energy to run itself, and there won’t be any extra energy to charge a battery.
 “Physics, shmysics” many people have said, “I’m going to solve the puzzle.”

 The Overbalanced Wheel

-In the 12th century CE, an Indian mathematician called Bhaskara the Learned drew up plans for a wheel that, once set in motion, would continue to spin forever.
+In the 12th century CE, an Indian mathematician, Bhaskara the Learned, drew up plans for a wheel that, once set in motion, would continue to spin forever.
 His idea was to load tilted vials with mercury so that one side of the wheel would always be heavier than the other, causing it to turn endlessly.

-There are numerous videos on the internet showing the perpetual flask in action, but none of them reveal the hidden pump that makes it work.
+Numerous videos on the internet show the perpetual flask in action, but none of them reveal the hidden pump that makes it work.
 Even if it did work, what would be the point?
 If an attempt was made to draw energy from the circulation of water, the process would simply stop.

 Peter Armand le Comte de Fontainemoreau of London had a go at cracking the uncrackable laws of physics.
-In the 19th century, he filed a patent for a contrivance that had bellows with lead weights immersed in a tank of water.
+In the 19th century, he filed a patent for a contrivance with bellows with lead weights immersed in a water tank.
 The bellows were connected to a belt that passed over pulleys, and then . . . there’s no point in going further into this because it doesn’t work.

 But what about the drinking bird toy?
 The goofy-looking fowl dips its beak into a glass of water and then swings back.
 Then it dips its beak in again and so on until you take the water away.
-Surely that’s perpetual motion.
-It’s actually heat differential that causes the illusion, but it doesn’t last forever.
+Surely, that’s perpetual motion.
+It is actually heat differential that causes the illusion, but it doesn’t last forever.
 Eventually, the water in the glass evaporates, and the birdy stops dipping.

 The Self-Driving Windmill